cemsbv/pygef/README.md

 filtered = gef.group_classification(0.2, 'robertson', -1, True, 0.1)

 args = [
-min_thickness, # min thickness accept for the layers, it is suggested to not use a value bigger the 0.2 m classification, # Soil classification water_level_NAP # Water level respt to NAP of myfielf ]
+min_thickness, # min thickness accepted for the layers, it is suggested to not use a value bigger the 0.2 m. classification, # Chosen soil classification water_level_NAP # Water level respect to NAP (my field) ]

 filtered.df.to_csv("my_filtered_cpt.csv")